Local Bike Rides

 Service & Repairs

-If you need a bike service or repair undertaken there are no mechanics operating in Maldon.
-However there are two good bike shops in Castlemaine – The Bike Vault in Templeton Street and Giant Castlemaine in Hargraves Street.
+If you need a bike service or repair, Maldon Bicycles in High Street may be able to help.
+There is a good bike shops in Castlemaine – Giant Castlemaine in Hargraves Street.
 There are also a number of bike shops in Bendigo.

 Starting Point